-The bridge has wide pedestrian walkways offering wonderful views of the Hungarian Parliament, Buda Castle, and both sides of the Danube river.
+The bridge has wide pedestrian walkways offering wonderful vistas of the Hungarian Parliament, Buda Castle, and both sides of the Danube river.

 Important Note for 2020 and Beyond: The Chain Bridge is supposed to be closed at some point soon for up to 24 months for renovation.
 Exact dates are hard to come by as work was actually supposed to start back in 2018, but still hasn’t.

 #3.
 Climb to Buda Castle at Night

-While taking a tour of Buda Castle should also probably be on your list of things to do in Budapest, my favorite thing to do at the castle is actually just to climb up to the free-to-enter grounds and enjoy the spectacular view of the Pest side of town set before you.
+While taking a tour of Buda Castle should also probably be on your list of activities in Budapest, my favorite thing to do at the castle is actually just to climb up to the free-to-enter grounds and enjoy the spectacular view of the Pest side of town set before you.

 Pro tip: For one of my favorite nighttime activities, combine this with a sunset stroll across the Chain Bridge, ending at the top of Buda Castle just in time to watch the city’s lights turn on (and then maybe end the evening at a ruin bar!).

 #4.
 Tour the Gorgeous Hungarian National Parliament

 Arguably the most beautiful building in Europe, the Hungarian Parliament is almost as beautiful on the outside as it is inside.

 Tours can fill up fast, so be sure to book ahead – especially if traveling to Budapest during the peak summer season.

 Tours cost 3,500 HUF for EU Citizens (~10 Euro) or 6,700 HUF for non EU citizens (~$22 USD).
 Book tickets on the official site here, and be sure to check the language of your Parliament tour.

 #5.
 Take a River Boat Tour of the Danube

 Budapest is defined by the Danube, and no visit to Budapest is complete without spending at least a little time taking in the city from the water.